mpv-player/mpv/DOCS/man/vo.rst

         Reduce stuttering caused by mismatches in the video fps and display refresh rate (also known as judder).

+        .. warning:: This requires setting the ``--video-sync`` option to one of the ``display-`` modes, or it will be silently disabled.
+                     This was not required before mpv 0.14.0.

         This essentially attempts to interpolate the missing frames by convoluting the video along the temporal axis.
 The filter used can be controlled using the ``tscale`` setting.